 Are all gas fryers the same ?

 There are now only 4 types of gas fryers and how they transfer their heat.
 There was a fifth type where the gas burner heated a plate at the bottom of the fryer and this plate heated the oil, these are no longer in production, leaving 4 basic types.
 All 4 aim to heat the oil from the middle of the vat to create a cold zone.
-The oil in the middle is usually kept at 180c but the oil at the very bottom is colder in comparison, so cool in fact you can put you hand on the bottom of the vat even when fully up to temperature.
-The idea is that stray product falls into the cold zone and stops cooking hence saving your oil.
-Lets look at the 4 types.
+The oil in the middle is usually kept at 180c but the oil at the very bottom is colder in comparison, so cool you can put your hand on the bottom of the vat even when fully up to temperature.
+The idea is that stray product falls into the cold zone and stop cooking hence saving your oil.
+Let's look at the 4 types.

 Tube